ao5357/turner-cookbook/_recipes/leftover-mashed-potatoes.md

 #cookTime: "1H"
 #totalTime: "1H15M"
 ingredients:
+  - "½ of potatoes"
+  - "sauteed onions"
+  - "sauteed mushrooms"
+  - "sour cream"
+  - "other half of potatoes"
-  - "ingredient"
+  - "grated cheese"
 ---

-Leftover Mashed Potatoes
-Ingredients
-½ of potatoes
-sauteed onions
-sauteed mushrooms
-sour cream
-other half of potatoes
-grated cheese
-Steps
 Layer in a casserole dish in order.
 Bake at 350℉ for 20 minutes.